Metaverse Dualchain Network Architecture Price Tops $0.0000 on Exchanges (DNA)

 About Metaverse Dualchain Network Architecture

 Metaverse Dualchain Network Architecture’s genesis date was September 9th, 2019.
 Metaverse Dualchain Network Architecture’s total supply is 100,000,000,000 coins and its circulating supply is 20,143,656,744 coins.
 Metaverse Dualchain Network Architecture’s official Twitter account is @mvsdna and its Facebook page is accessible here.
 The official website for Metaverse Dualchain Network Architecture is mvsdna.com.
-Metaverse Dualchain Network Architecture’s official message board is medium.com/metaverse-blockchain.
+The official message board for Metaverse Dualchain Network Architecture is medium.com/metaverse-blockchain.

 DNA is Metaverse DNA’s native currency, which a digital asset that can be sent over the network easily, securely, and instantly.
 It is also an essential part of the blockchain ecosystem and will be used in Metaverse-based applications.”